RedisLabs/redislabs-docs/content/rs/administering/designing-production/security/tls-configuration.md

     - For an existing database that is configured to **Require TLS for all communications** - Select **Require TLS for Replica Of communications only**.

-    By default, client authentication is enforced so you must enter the syncer certificates of the clusters that host the replica instances of the database.
+    By default, client authentication is enforced so you must enter the syncer certificates of the clusters that host the destination databases.

 1. To enter the certificates:
-    1. Copy the syncer certificates for each cluster with a replica instance:
+    1. Copy the syncer certificates for each cluster with a destination database:
         1. Login to the cluster.
         1. Go to **Settings**.
         1. In the syncer certificates box, copy the entire text of the certificate.